phil-opp/talk-konstanz-may-2018/content/index.md

 - Make building your kernel as easy as possible
 - Let beginners dive immediately into OS programming
-    - Without an hours-long toolchain setup
+    - No hours-long toolchain setup
 - Remove platform-specific differences
     - You shouldn't need Linux to do OS development